isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev_Nov.rst

 OK, so first we will take a look at the R code.
-The way dsub works is that a docker image is started up on a VM, and at that time, variables that are defined in the 'tasks file' become available as an environment variable.
+The way dsub works is that a docker image is started up on a VM, and at that time, variables defined in the 'tasks file' become available as environment variables.
 So you can think about these like command line arguments, but to get them in the script, we use 'Sys.getenv()'.
 The variables enter the script as strings and will need to be type cast, depending on the need.
-The environment variables are set in the tasks file as column names.
+The environment variable names are set in the tasks file as column names using `--env`.
 We'll look at that next.

 .. code-block:: r